Electric vehicle charge scheduling from a multi-stakeholder perspective

 Abstract:

-In this paper, we attempt to optimally schedule the charging of long-range battery electric vehicles (BEVs) along highway networks, in order to minimize aggregate costs to the overall system consisting of utilities or electricity providers, station operators and other infrastructure, as well as EV users.
+In this paper, we design an algorithm for optimally scheduling the charging of long-range battery electric vehicles (BEVs) along highway networks, in order to minimize aggregate costs to the overall system consisting of utilities or electricity providers, station operators and other infrastructure, as well as EV users.
 Thus, we approach the problem from the perspective of both customers (EV car owners), as well as charging station operators and utilities using a hybrid systems based formulation.